scriptituk/xfade-easing/README.md

     -s expr output format string (default: '%x')
        %t expands to the transition name; %e easing name; %m easing mode
        %T, %E, %M upper case expansions of above
+       %a expands to the transition arguments; %A to the default arguments (if any)
        %x expands to the generated expr, compact, best for inline filterchains
        %X does too but is more legible, good for filter_complex_script files
        %y expands to the easing expression, compact; %Y legible